 For whatever reason, the default safe area guides in Adobe After Effects and Premiere still come set as the old-school 80% Safe Title / 90% Safe Action, guides established in the 1960s.
-Well, we live in 2016 where almost all HDTVs display the full raster pixel-for-pixel, or come shipped with at worst a 2-3% crop (which you should really turn off because it's making your image soft.)
+Well, we in modern times where pretty much all HDTVs display the full raster pixel-for-pixel, or come shipped with, at worst, a 2-3% crop (which you should really turn off because it's making your image soft.)

 In any case, both SMPTE and the EBU revised their safe area guidelines years ago to a still conservative but much better 90% Safe Title / 93% Safe Action setup.
 Here's some numbers you can punch into After Effects and Premiere to use the new guides.